cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 For this reason, CloudNativePG allows you to take advantage of a feature which is directly available in PostgreSQL: **backup from a standby**.

-By default, backups will run on the most aligned replica of a `Cluster`, if available.
-Otherwise, they will run on the primary instance.
+By default, backups will run on the most aligned replica of a `Cluster`.
+If no replicas are available, backups will run on the primary instance.

 !!!
 Info
     Although the standby might not always be up to date with the primary,